DhruveshPotekar/octave_code_for_vector_plotting_1/README.md

 # basic_octave_code
-code to plot and understand vectors same code can run in Matlab as well
+Code to plot and understand vectors.
+Same code can run in Matlab as well.